ashrafemon/barcode-inventory/README.md

-Here is a **professional and complete documentation** you can submit as your final assessment for the Barcode-Driven Inventory System.
-It is structured to clearly showcase your choices, architecture, features, and instructions for both local and live setups.

----

 # 📦 Barcode-Driven Inventory Management System

 A full-stack responsive inventory management system with **barcode scanning**, **drag-and-drop Kanban board**, and **category management**.